pippinbarr/cart253-2020/modules/04/mouse-input.md

   ellipse(circle.x, circle.y, circle.size);
 }

-function mousePressed() {
+// mousePressed() is called at the moment the user presses down a mouse button function mousePressed() {
   // Calculate the distance between the mouse position and the circle position let d = dist(mouseX, mouseY, circle.x, circle.y);